 If your bike has a "threadless" stem (fig. 6) your dealer may be able to change handlebar height by moving height adjustment spacers from below the stem to above the stem, or vice versa.
-Otherwise, you'll have to get a stem of different length or rise.
+Otherwise, you'll have to get a stem of different learth or rice.
+Consult your dealer.
+Do not often the length or rise.
 Consult your dealer.
 Do not attempt to do this yourself, as it requires special knowledge.